joaoalberto-dev/previous/PROJECT_SUMMARY.md

 ## Overview

 **Previous** is a complete binary protocol and BFF (Backend For Frontend) framework compiler implemented in Rust.
-It compiles schema definition files (.pr) into type-safe TypeScript client code and Rust server code with binary serialization/deserialization.
+It compiles schema definition files (.pr) into type-safe TypeScript client and server code with binary serialization/deserialization.

 ## Project Status